The Network for China's Climate and Energy Information

 According to new WRI analysis, in the near- to mid-term, Michigan can meet and possibly exceed future emissions standards for existing power plants.
 The state has renewable energy (RPS) and energy efficiency standards in place that are already set to achieve significant reductions in CO2 emissions from the power sector.

 President Obama announced a national climate plan in June 2013, directing the U.S. Environmental Protection Agency (EPA) to set carbon pollution standards for the power sector.
 Once EPA establishes those standards, states will implement their own plans for achieving those reductions.

-WRI analysis finds that Ohio can reduce its CO2 emissions 27 percent below 2011 levels by 2020 using existing state policies and infrastructure opportunities.
-These reductions would meet or exceed potentially stringent federal standards by the EPA for existing power plants.
+WRI analysis finds that North Carolina can reduce its CO2 emissions 29 percent below 2011 levels by 2020 using existing state policies and infrastructure opportunities.
+These reductions would meet or exceed relatively stringent EPA standards for existing power plants.